centreon/centreon-documentation/en/administration/secure-platform.md

 PHP 7.2 has reached end of life since november of 2020

-If you cannot upgrade your platform to the next major version of Centreon, you need to follow those steps:
+If you cannot upgrade your platform to the next major version of Centreon, and want to get last security fixes, you need to follow those steps:

 1. Check centreon web & extensions version requirements:
     * centreon-web >= 20.04.17